snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 Running Regression Tests
 ------------------------

-Dakota's full regression test suite contains approxiately 300 test files and more than a thousand subtests.
-It typically takes between several tens of minutes to a few hours to complete, depending on available computing resouces.
+Dakota's full regression test suite contains approximately 300 test files and more than a thousand subtests.
+It typically takes between several tens of minutes to a few hours to complete, depending on available computing resources.
 The test system executes Dakota for each subtest, collects the output, and compares it to a baseline.
 There are three possible results for a subtest: